by Lisa Illman

 More and more Facebook groups are popping up to offer support for new Periscope users.
 I personally love PeriGirls, LoveTribe and TagTribes.
 Although these are great resources for new scopers, they are not designed with a specific niche in mind.
 You can start a Facebook group like PeriPets, which was designed with the pet industry in mind.

 A Periscope Facebook nice group is a great resource for your audience to build a community.
-In the Facebook group they can network, build a target audience, get tips ideal for their industry specific scopes and be part of a support community with similar interests.
-PeriPets is a Facebook group specifically designed for the pet lover, pet blogger and pet business in mind.
+In the Facebook group, they can network, build a target audience, get tips ideal for their industry-specific scopes, and be part of a support community with similar interests.
+PeriPets is a Facebook group specifically designed with the pet lover, pet blogger, and pet business in mind.
 Think of your niche market Facebook group like a Conference.
-You will have your sponsors, vendors and direct customers all under one-umbrella learning about the industry they serve and how Persicope can help them meet and exceed their goals.
+You will have your sponsors, vendors, and direct customers all under one-umbrella learning about the industry they serve and how Periscope can help them meet and exceed their goals.

-In addition to a lengthy career in corporate America, Lisa is the Founder of Kritter Kommunity.
-Born in 2009 out of her passion for pets, Lisa’s vision for Kritter Kommunity was inspired by her beloved kitty cats.
+Lisa Illman is the president and founder of Kritter Kommunity.
+Born in 2009 out of her passion for pets, Lisa’s vision for Kritter Kommunity was inspired by her kitty cats, Madison and Abigail.
 With very little cash to start her business, Lisa and her cat Abigail started blogging and tweeting to gain product exposure.
 They were able to take 100 orders before their new product was even available.
 A social media enthusiast today, Lisa and her cat Abigail still post and tweet regularly; they have over 15k pet loving followers on Twitter.

-Hands on experience, a Bachelor of Arts degree in English from Pennsylvania State University, more than 15 years of sales and marketing experience, and numerous professional awards, Lisa has understands what it takes to build a robust sales pipeline in a short amount of time.
+Hands on experience, a Bachelor of Arts degree in English from Pennsylvania State University, more than 15 years of sales and marketing experience, and numerous professional awards, Lisa has a strong foundation as she continues her journey as an entrepreneur, inventor and writer.
+She inspires others to capitalize on their interests through coaching and writing.